muharamdani/poe/README.md

 - NPM

 ## Installation
-- Copy the .env.example file to .env and fill in the required fields
 - Copy the config.example.json file to config.json
 - Run the following command to install the dependencies: